ottofreund/rusty_engine/README.md

   king-count, castling-right, and en-passant consistency checks
 - Incremental Zobrist hashing with threefold repetition and fifty-move-rule handling in both games and search
+- Material and opening/endgame piece-square evaluation
-- Opening/endgame piece-square evaluation and fixed-depth or timed iterative-deepening negamax search with alpha-beta pruning
+- Fixed-depth or timed iterative-deepening negamax search with alpha-beta pruning and quiescence search
-- Move ordering and consecutive-search reuse based on the principal variation, plus cooperative cancellation for timed and fixed-depth searches
+- Principal-variation reuse, a history heuristic, static exchange evaluation, and transposition-table move ordering and cutoffs
+- A 16 MiB, cache-line-aligned, clustered transposition table with depth-, bound-, and generation-aware replacement
+- Cooperative cancellation and UCI search diagnostics, including depth, selective depth, score, node counts, cutoff counts, and principal variation
+- A UCI front end for position import, clock-based, fixed-time, or fixed-depth search, `stop`, `bestmove`/`ponder`, and board display with `d`
-- An `iced` board for manual play and FEN loading, with its image assets embedded in the binary
+- An `iced` board for player-versus-engine games and FEN loading, with its image and evaluation assets embedded in the binary
-- A partial UCI listener for position import, clock-based, fixed-time, or fixed-depth search, `stop`, and `bestmove`

 ## Quick Start